INTERNSHIPS & AWARDS

 4. A detailed budget describing how the research funds would be spent.

 Submission of Application:

-Deliver a hard-copy of your application to the receptionist at the South House of the Munk School of Global Affairs, and ask her to place the application in the in-box for Patrick Vitale.
-Alternatively, hard copies of applications can be mailed to: Patrick Vitale, Centre for the Study of the United States, Munk School for Global Affairs, University of Toronto, 1 Devonshire Place, Toronto, ON, M5S 3K7.
-Emailed applications will be accepted at: email@example.com.
+Emailed applications will be accepted as a single PDF file at firstname.lastname@example.org.
+Alternatively deliver a hard-copy of your application to the receptionist at the South House of the Munk School of Global Affairs, and ask her to place the application in the in-box for Patrick Vitale.
+Hard copies of applications can also be mailed to: Patrick Vitale, Centre for the Study of the United States, Munk School for Global Affairs, University of Toronto, 1 Devonshire Place, Toronto, ON, M5S 3K7.

 Deadline for applications:

 Friday April 25, 2014 at 4 pm.
 Applicants will be notified of the outcome within two weeks.